hanxiaomax/Learncpp_CN/docs/10-1-Introduction-to-program-defined-user-defined-types.md

 This works because the C++ language already knows what the type names (and symbols) for these types mean -- we do not need to provide or import any definitions.

-However, consider the case of a type alias (introduced in lesson [8.6 -- Typedefs and type aliases](https://www.learncpp.com/cpp-tutorial/typedefs-and-type-aliases/)), which allows us to define a new name for an existing type.
+However, consider the case of a type alias (introduced in lesson[[8-6-Typedefs-and-type-aliases|8.6 - typedef 和类型别名]]), which allows us to define a new name for an existing type.
 Because a type alias introduces a new identifier into the program, a type alias must be defined before it can be used:

 ```cpp
 #include <iostream>